 It’s a terrible story, but it’s one that needs to be told again and again.
 People have short memories.
 Or maybe they simply don’t care.
 Although Ward went to jail for three years, was on probation for three years, and was permanently banned from attending American Horse Show Association events, he stayed a major force at the highest level of equestrian competition.
 His son, McLain, whom he coached, is still one of the top riders in the world and before he died, Barney was instrumental in picking horses for him.

 Paul Valliere served just four years of probation, paid a $5,000 fine; and was suspended from participating in horse shows sanctioned by the American Horse Show Association.
 In 2006 he petitioned to gain reinstatement, which failed.
-However, he continued to be a sought after coach until his death.
+However, he continues to be a sought after coach.

 Tommy Burns served one year in prison.
 His deal with the prosecutors involve being charged with just one crime in compensation for detailing the other killings.